Car market slowdown 'threatens jobs at Bosch'

 "This isn't just a short-term dip that will quickly be recovered," he added.

-Reduced demand for diesel-fuelled vehicles "is hitting us particularly hard," said Mr Denner.
+Reduced demand for diesel-fuelled vehicles "is hitting us particularly hard," pointed out Mr Denner.

 Customers in Germany and abroad have turned away from the fuel since Volkswagen's 2015 admission to cheating regulatory emissions tests on 11 million vehicles worldwide, while investigations have spread to other carmakers in Germany's flagship industry.